thedigitalgarage/cochera/README.md

 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

-### Change/Set some enviroment variable
+### Change/Set some enviroment variables
-You could change some enviroment variable like port, your site's name and your site's API key related to Chargebee.
+You could change some enviroment variable like port, your site's name and site's API Key related to Chargebee.
-You could find following codes in `gruntfile.js` easily.
+You could find the following codes in `gruntfile.js` easily.

 ```
 159    default: {